Leading in Giving

 Miami Children's Hospital, Florida

 Nicklaus Children's Hospital, formerly Miami Children's, is one of the best children's hospitals in the nation, renowned for excellence in pediatric medicine.
-Nicklaus Children's Hospital is South Florida’s only licensed specialty hospital exclusively for children with more than 650 attending physicians and over 130 pediatric sub-specialists.
+Nicklaus Children's Hospital is South Florida's only licensed specialty hospital exclusively for children with more than 650 attending physicians and more than 130 pediatric sub-specialists.

 Cook Children's Medical Center

 An award-winning medical center with Magnet designation provides state-of-the-art technology to more than 30 specialties and subspecialties.
 Cook Children's Medical Center, licensed by the State of Texas and accredited by The Joint Commission, is ranked in the top 7 percent of the nation's hospitals for its nursing excellence.

 West Coast University's no cost Dental Hygiene Clinic serves everyone in the community from children to geriatric to special needs patients.
 Designed to provide patients with a quality experience, the clinic works to improve the dental health of those who may not have the means to visit a private practice dental facility for dental hygiene preventative and therapeutic care.
 This technologically advanced facility offers significant benefits to the community:

 - Dedicated faculty and staff working with students to perform services

 - 10 dedicated radiology/X-ray areas for traditional and digital imaging